wrclark/lis3dh/example/README.md

 Basic example of how to use this device

 ### file: fifo.c
 Instead of polling for every single [x y z] set, a FIFO with programmable capacity ("watermark") can be used, and then dumped into memory once full.

 All FIFO readings use 10-bit resolution regardless of the mode set in `cfg.mode`.

 The watermark level can be adjusted to a value [1-32] (0 disables FIFO) by modifying the `cfg.fifo.size` property before calling `lis3dh_configure()`.

 The LIS3DH can optionally apply a HP filter on the sampling to reduce 'static acceleration' from the data.

 Note: it seems that the highest data rate (ODR) possible using FIFO is 200 Hz, faster than that and it does not want to restart after 1 FIFO buffer.
-To faster faster, such as at the advertised 5 KHz rate, you have to use `lis3dh_read()`.
+To sample faster, such as at the advertised 5 KHz rate, you have to use `lis3dh_read()` with `LP` mode.

 ### file: interrupts.c
 This device supports two different interrupt "output pins," `INT1` and `INT2`.
 The appropriate flag must be set in either `cfg.pin1` or `cfg.pin2` and the interrupt source must be configured to trigger into `INT1` or `INT2`.

 This file contains example code that listens and receives an interrupt when the FIFO overrun is reached i.e. it is full.

 Note: `pin1.wtm` will NOT trigger if the FIFO size is 32 (default).
 Use `pin1.overrun` if you want an interrupt when the FIFO is full at full size (32.)

 ### file: single-click.c